DavideGrecoGit/3D-reconstruction-under-occlusion/timelog.md

 ### 13 Dec 2022
 - _3 hours_ Exploring 3D diffusion models such as Get3D
 - _3 hours_ Exploring image segmentation models and using Mask R-CNN TF2 model

+### 17 Dec 2022
+- _3 hours_ Fixing issues with Pix2Vox DataLoader

+### 18 Dec 2022
+- _1.5 hours_ Setting up and starting training of Pix2Vox with Random Erasing, masks between 32 and 64

+### 19 Dec 2022
+- _1.5 hours_ Setting up training of Pix2Vox with Random Erasing, masks between 64 and 128

+### 20 Dec 2022
+- _1.5 hours_ Setting up training of Pix2Vox with Random Erasing, masks between 32 and 128